Harry Houdini: Magic career

-Between 1900 and 1920, Houdini appeared in theatres all over Great Britain performing escape acts, illusions, card tricks and outdoor stunts, becoming one of the world's highest-paid entertainers.
-He also toured the Netherlands, Germany, France, and Russia and became widely known as "The Handcuff King".
-In each city, Houdini challenged local police to restrain him with shackles and lock him in their jails.
-In many of these challenge escapes, he was first stripped nude and searched.
-In Moscow, he escaped from a Siberian prison transport van, claiming that, had he been unable to free himself, he would have had to travel to Siberia, where the only key was kept.
+Between 1900 and 1920 Houdini appeared in theatres all over Great Britain performing escape acts, illusions, card tricks and outdoor stunts, becoming one of the world's highest-paid entertainers.
+He also toured the Netherlands, Germany, France and Russia and became widely known as The Handcuff King.
+In each city Houdini challenged local police to restrain him with shackles and lock him in their jails.
+In many of these challenge escapes he was first stripped nude and searched.
+In Moscow he escaped from a Siberian prison transport van, claiming that, had he been unable to free himself, he would have had to travel to Siberia, where the only key was kept.

-In Cologne, Houdini sued a police officer, Werner Graff, who alleged that he made his escapes via bribery.
-Houdini won the case when he opened the judge's safe (he later said the judge had forgotten to lock it).
-With his newfound wealth, Houdini purchased a dress said to have been made for Queen Victoria, then arranged a grand reception where he presented his mother, wearing the dress, to all their relatives.
+In Cologne Houdini sued a police officer, Werner Graff, who alleged that he made his escapes via bribery.
+Houdini won the case when he opened the judge's safe.
+(He later said the judge had forgotten to lock it.)
+With his new-found wealth Houdini purchased a dress said to have been made for Queen Victoria, then arranged a grand reception where he presented his mother, wearing the dress, to all their relatives.
 Houdini said it was the happiest day of his life.
-In 1904, Houdini returned to the U.S. and purchased a house for $25,000, a brownstone at 278 W. 113th Street in Harlem, New York City.
+In 1904 Houdini returned to the U.S. and purchased a house for $25,000, a brownstone at 278 W. 113th Street in Harlem, New York City.

-While on tour in Europe in 1902, Houdini visited Blois with the aim of meeting the widow of Emile Houdin, the son of Jean-Eugène Robert-Houdin, for an interview and permission to visit his grave.
-He did not receive permission, but visited the grave regardless.
+While on tour in Europe in 1902 Houdini visited Blois with the aim of meeting the widow of Emile Houdin, the son of Jean-Eugène Robert-Houdin, for an interview and permission to visit his grave.
+He did not receive permission but visited the grave regardless.
 Houdini felt he had been dealt with unfairly and later wrote a negative account of the incident in his magazine, claiming he was "treated most discourteously by Madame W. Emile Robert-Houdin".
-In 1906, he sent a letter to the French magazine L'Illusionniste stating: "You will certainly enjoy the article on Robert Houdin I am about to publish in my magazine.
+In 1906 he sent a letter to the French magazine L'Illusionniste stating: "You will certainly enjoy the article on Robert Houdin I am about to publish in my magazine.
 Yes, my dear friend, I think I can finally demolish your idol, who has so long been placed on a pedestal that he did not deserve."

-In 1906, Houdini created his own publication, the Conjurers' Monthly Magazine.
+In 1906 Houdini created his own publication, the Conjurers' Monthly Magazine.
 It competed with The Sphinx, but was short-lived and only two volumes were released until August 1908.
 Magic historian Jim Steinmeyer noted that "Houdini couldn't resist using the journal for his own crusades, attacking his rivals, praising his own appearances, and subtly rewriting history to favor his view of magic."